daveho/PygmyMarmoset/README.md

 java -jar pygmyMarmosetApp.jar start
 ```

 to start the webapp.
 The webapp will listen for connections on `localhost:8080`.
-You will almost certainly want to set up Apache 2 or nginx to act as a reverse proxy.
+You will almost certainly want to set up Apache 2 or nginx to act as a reverse proxy (e.g., to allow for connections via https).
 For example, I use the following in my Apache 2 configuration:

 ```
 # Transparently proxy requests for /marmoset to Pygmy Marmoset